theresawollschlaeger/startup-chief-of-staff-toolkit/startup-chief-of-staff-toolkit/README.md

 # Startup Chief of Staff Toolkit

-This repository contains a small set of templates and playbooks I use (and would use) in a Chief of Staff / Executive Operations role.
+This repository contains a small set of templates and playbooks I would use in a Chief of Staff / Executive Operations role.

 The focus is on:
 - Turning complex topics into clear, actionable communication